 Franco Modigliani, Alberto Ando, and Brumberg created the life-cycle theory of the consumption function in 1954.
 The life cycle model's starting point, according to Modigliani, is the hypothesis that households' decisions regarding consumption and saving at each point in time more or less reflect a conscious effort to achieve the preferred distribution of consumption over the course of the life cycle, subject to the constraints imposed by the resources that will accrue to the household over the course of its lifetime.
-The consumption levels of an individual or household depend more on predicted future earnings than on current income alone.
+Consumption levels of an individual or household depend on predicted future earnings more so than on current income alone.
 It is considered that people plan their consumer spending habits based on their lifetime earnings expectations.
 We look at a simplified example first to observe how this theory affects the shape of the consumption function.
 Take into account a person of a certain age who is employed, has a life expectancy of T years, and intends to do so for N years.
-For instance, if our representative customer is 30 years old, has a life expectancy of 50 (plus) years, and plans to retire in 40 years, then their projected number of years in retirement will be equal to (T - N), or 10.
-The following are our presumptions regarding the person's plans: It is anticipated that the person will want to consume things continuously throughout their lives.
+For instance, if our representative customer is 30 years old, has a life expectancy of 50 (extra) years, and plans to retire in 40 years, then their projected number of years in retirement will be equal to (T - N), or 10.
+The following are our presumptions regarding the person's plans.
+It is anticipated that the person will want to consume things continuously throughout their lives.
 Furthermore, we assume that this person has no plans to leave any bequests and intends to spend their whole lifetime earnings plus current assets.
 Lastly, we make the supposition that there is no interest paid on assets and that current saving leads to dollar-for-dollar consumption in the future.
 These presumptions are later relaxed and are only there to keep the example straightforward.
 These presumptions suggest that consumption will always equal 1/T of the resources expected to last a lifetime.
-The person intends to spend their lifetime income in ten equal instalments.
+The person intends to spend their lifetime income in T equal installments.

 Using the life cycle theory, it was found that the start-up, growth, and maturity stages may be used to describe the development of a pension fund.
-The life cycle theory explains the three stages of the evolution of pension fund managers and their unique funding requirements of a pension fund.
-The life cycle theory explains the three stages of the evolution of pension fund managers and their unique funding requirements.
-According to the life-cycle hypothesis, the sources of funding for pension fund administrators are related to their individual stages of development and, consequently, economic expansion (Kareem & Kareem, 2010).
+The three stages of the evolution of pension fund managers and their unique funding requirements are explained by the life cycle theory.
+According to the life-cycle hypothesis, the sources of funding for pension fund administrators are related to their individual stages of development and, consequently, economic expansion (Kareem and Kareem, 2010).